TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 ## Other Features:

 - Users are able to register and sign into the site through django-allauth
-- Success messages have been added to inform the User when they have:
+- Success messages have been added to inform the User when they have:<br/>
     a.
-Logged in
+Logged in<br/>
     b.
-Logged out
+Logged out<br/>
     c.
-Added equipment to their calculator
+Added equipment to their calculator<br/>
     d.
-Edited equipment in their calculator
+Edited equipment in their calculator<br/>
     e.
-Deleted equipment from their calculator
+Deleted equipment from their calculator<br/>
     f.
 Reset their calculator

 ## Future Features